This course will run from the beginning of October to the mid/end of November. The final exam will be held in November.

 - Local and global perspectives on health and wellbeing, incl.
 Agenda 2030, and the Quality rights framework of the World Health Organization

-- A world fit for children?
+- Does a world fit for children?
 Pollution, nutrition, climate change, urbanization and rapid changes in traditional family patterns.

 On completion of this course, the students should have the following learning outcomes defined in terms of knowledge, skills and general competence: